 Next, an exploratory factor analysis was performed to combine a large number of items into a smaller number of factors, which allows a simplified interpretation of farmers' attitudes towards FAW and AWPs.
 In this paper a principal component analysis with the Varimax rotation method and Kaiser Normalization was applied.
 The Varimax rotation was applied because the variance of the squared charges in this rotation reaches the maximum value (Diaz-Bone and Weischer, 2015) and thus facilitated interpretation.
-The factor analysis included almost all Likert scaled statements toward AWPs, the market effects of higher animal welfare standards, the criteria important for a high level of FAW and farmers' willingness to improve FAW on their own farms.
+The factor analysis included almost all Likert scaled statements toward AWPs and FAW, the market effects of higher animal welfare standards, the criteria important for a high level of FAW and farmers' willingness to improve FAW on their own farms.
 The selected number of items was checked for suitability for factor analysis.
 For this purpose the Kaiser Meyer Olkin Criteria (KMO), in the literature known as "measure of sampling adequacy (MSA), was used.
 If the KMO/MSA is <0.5 it is "miserable" and the factor analysis should not be performed.
-In the present study a value of 0.902 was determined which is classified as "pretty good" (Backhaus et al., 2016).
+In the present study a value of 0.902 was determined which classified as "pretty good" (Backhaus et al., 2016).
 Another test criterion is the Bartlett test for sphericity, which checks the null hypothesis that the output variables from the survey population are in uncorrelated form. (ebd., 2016).
-In this paper, Bartlett's significance is at a value of p=0.000 and is thus highly significant, as that allows the null hypothesis to be discarded.
+In this paper, Bartlett's significance is at a value of p = 0.000 and is thus highly significant, as that allows the null hypothesis to be discarded.
 As a result, there are correlations between the variables.
 In addition, only those factors that have a value greater than 1 are extracted (assumption of the principal component analysis).
 The factor analysis explained 59.14 % of the total variance.
 Finally, four factors including 18 variables were identified in this paper.
 A reliability analysis provided information about the "internal consistency" of the factors.
-We chose the Cronbachs Alpha value to measure the consistency.
-In addition we deleted all items which downgraded the Cronbachs Alpha value.
 All factors have a valid consistency (Brosius, 2011; Bühl, 2010).

-To assign the farmers to different segments with regard to their attitudes toward AWPs, a hierarchical cluster analysis was applied.
-For this purpose we used the previously build factors to characterize the clusters.
-This kind of cluster analysis is used to form homogeneous groups out of a heterogeneous population (Hair et al., 2013; Backhaus et al., 2016).
+To assign the farmers to different segments with regard to their attitudes toward FAW and AWPs, a hierarchical cluster analysis was applied.
+This analysis is used to form homogeneous groups out of a heterogeneous population (Hair et al., 2013; Backhaus et al., 2016).
 The cluster analysis was divided in three steps.
 At first the Single-Linkage method was used to remove outliers.
 As a result the objects with the smallest distances were combined.
 Next, we identified the optimal number of clusters using the WARD-Method.
 In this paper we determined three Clusters.
 The dendrogram, a scree-plot and the elbow criterion were used as decision aids for the optimal number of clusters (Backhaus et al., 2016).
 Finally a k-Means clustering was used to optimize the results of the WARD-Method.
-To verify the results a discriminant analysis was applied.
+To verify the results a discriminant was applied.
 In this study 100 % of the original cases were correctly classified (Backhaus et al., 2016; Brosius, 2011).
 Some other results (Eigenvalues and Wilks-Lambda) of the discriminant analysis also showed that the cluster analysis results are of high quality.
 Wilks-Lambda is a test of significance.
 In this study there was a significant difference between the groups.
 Furthermore the Eigenvalue was higher than one and there were significant differences (p<0.000) between the cluster-building factors (Bühl, 2010).
 For a detailed characterization of the clusters we used the TamhaneT2 post-hoc multiple comparison test, which showed significant differences between the clusters.
 The TamhaneT2- test is based on the assumption that the groups can have different variances.
 For a more detailed description and test of significant differences between the Cluster a univariate ANOVA and cross table were applied (Brosius, 2011).